 When we consult

 The need for an open public consultation is decided on a case-by-case basis.
 It only applies to approaches developed by the SRB itself.
-The decision depends in particular on the potential impact on banks and the complexity of the issue.

 We may also carry out targeted consultations, aimed at reaching stakeholders that are directly affected, or have specific expertise in the subject under consideration.

 Public consultations will be published as an online survey on the SRB website, usually for a period of six weeks.
 Documents will be provided in English only.